Department of Education and Teacher Preparation Undergraduate Program

 Students will satisfy the State requirement pertaining to general academic courses as they fulfill the College’s general education requirements for graduation.
 [For information about general education requirements at Albertus, please see this catalogue’s description of The Insight Program on page 57.]

 Note: Students seeking CT certification must fulfill the undergraduate fine arts requirement by taking a course beginning with the letters AR, AH, DR, or MU.

 Testing and Assessment

-The Connecticut State Department of Education requires that all candidates for teacher certification meet its testing requirements, which include Praxis Core Academic Skills for Educators, and Praxis II Subject Assessments in the disciplines for which they seek endorsement to teach.
+The Connecticut State Department of Education requires that all applicants for the program in teacher preparation must provide test scores from one of the following: Praxis Core Academic Skills for Educators, SAT, or ACT.
+Depending on these scores, applicants for admission to the teacher preparation program may be required to complete additional steps leading to program admission.
+Before the conclusion of the program, teacher candidates must complete Praxis II Subject Assessments in the disciplines for which they seek endorsement to teach.
 Students may obtain information about these requirements online at www.ets.org/praxis and also from the Office of Education Programs.
+Candidates seeking certification in Spanish must meet testing requirements for the ACTFL tests rather than Praxis II.
+As part of the student teaching experience, teacher candidates must fulfill edTPA portfolio requirements.
 In addition, throughout the planned program the College employs a variety of assessments to determine the teacher candidate’s progress and growth in knowledge, skills, and dispositions.

 Acceptance into a Planned Program